 Teachers

-In 1999 we formally invited Subhana Barzaghi Roshi (based in Sydney) to act as our primary visiting teacher.
-In 2002 we invited Susan Murphy Roshi (also based in Sydney) to share this commitment with Subhana.
-Subhana and Susan teach at Melbourne Zen Group retreats and workshops, and provide guidance and support in matters relating to group practice.
-Subhana and Susan are authorised teachers in the Diamond Sangha lineage.
+In 1999, Subhana Barzaghi Roshi (based in NSW) agreed to be our group’s teacher.
+In 2002, Susan Murphy Roshi (also based in NSW) agreed to share this commitment with Subhana.
+Subhana and Susan visit Melbourne twice a year to teach at Melbourne Zen Group retreats and workshops.

 Values